rotundasoftware/backbone.subviews/README.md

 		<%= subview( "mySubview" ) %>
 	</script>

-Just add underscore-template-helpers mixin to your project and then declare the `subview` global template helper:
+Just add the [underscore-template-helpers](https://github.com/dgbeck/underscore-template-helpers) mixin to your project and then declare the `subview` global template helper:

 ```javascript
 _.addTemplateHelpers( {